 The CDC, Georgia Department of Public Health (GDPH), and local health care experts are integrally involved with the management of identified cases related to the CGTC community.
 The College remains in close contact with multiple agencies to understand and implement appropriate protocols and refine action plans as the recommendations from national and state authorities evolve and change.

 The College has a response plan and contingency plan in place.
 Updates on these plans are posted on the College’s Public Safety page.
-Students impacted by COVID-19 should self-report through the CGTC Student Portal and contact the College’s Exposure Control Coordinator, Yim Jackson, at (478) 476-5748 or email@example.com with questions or concerns.
+Students impacted by COVID-19 should self-report through the CGTC Student Portal and will be contacted by CGTC’s Exposure Control Coordinator, Eric Beacham (firstname.lastname@example.org; 478-757-3567).
+Impacted employees should contact CGTC’s Executive Director of Human Resources, Carol Dominy, at (478) 218-3700 or email@example.com with questions or concerns.